Is Italy Safe to Visit For Tourists?

 Watch Your Step!

 Many Italian cities date back thousands of years.
 This could cause the pavement to be quite uneven.
 Walking should always be done with extreme caution to prevent trips.
 This is far riskier than micro-crime in many places.
-Particularly in Rome and Naples, this is important.
+Particularly in Naples and Rome, this is important.
+However, Naples and Rome are generally safe for tourists although you still need to be vigilant just like anywhere else.

 Traffic May Be Dangerous

 Italian drivers are notorious for their aggressiveness.
-You should therefore exercise extra caution when crossing the road.
+If you don’t know, there were over 165,000 road accidents in 2022.
+So you should, therefore, exercise extra caution when crossing the road.
 Pay cautious attention when opening the door after exiting a car or a cab because scooters may be whizzing by quickly.
 Bicycles and scooters are everywhere, frequently even on sidewalks, so use caution and pay attention.

 Is Tap Water Safe To Drink?